 HP LaptopHP Pavilion 15

-In this guide, I’ll explain how to disassemble HP Pavilion 15 to remove and replace the hard drive, keyboard, palm rest, wireless card, RAM, heat sink, cooling fan, speaker and motherboard.
+In this guide, I’ll explain how to disassemble the HP Pavilion 15 to remove and replace the hard drive, keyboard, palm rest, wireless card, RAM, heat sink, cooling fan, speaker, and motherboard.

 Join us on the social network!
 Follow us on Facebook for all the latest repair news.